Eliot Engel: Grades and recognition

-Engel received an A on the Drum Major Institute's 2005 Congressional Scorecard on middle-class issues.
-Engel has received positive marks from major environmental groups such as the League of Conservation Voters and the Sierra Club.

 Engel received the National Association of Public Hospitals Safety Net Award in 2007 primarily for the introduction of The Public and Teaching Hospital Preservation Act.
-He also earned the 100% Perfection in the Pursuit of Equality in 2002 from the Human Rights Campaign.
 Engel was presented with The AIDS Institute National HIV/AIDS Care and Treatment Award in 2007 and is the 2008 Distinguished Community Health Superhero as deemed by the National Association of Community Health Centers.

 He was honored in 2008 by the American Farm Bureau Federation and the New York Farm Bureau as a Friend of the Farm Bureau for his support of farm issues during the 110th United States Congress.
-He received an A on the Drum Major Institute's Congressional Scorecards in 2005 and 2008 for supporting middle-class issues.
-Engel has had a nearly 100% rating from the AFL–CIO over his entire legislative career.

 On November 11, 2011, the Municipality of Pejë, Kosovo, gave Engel the title of Honorary Citizen of Peje.

 In July 2019, the highway section M9.1 between Gjakove, Kosovo and SH22 Fierzë, Albania passing through Bajram Curri, Albania was named Eliot Engel Drive by local authorities.